 Donella Meadows sometimes used the term “Fellow Travelers” to describe friends and colleagues who shared her vision of a just and sustainable path for humanity.
 The term also aptly describes the many organizations that are, like the Institute, working to achieve that goal.

-Here are four organizations that were directly impacted by Donella Meadows’ life and work:
+Here are five organizations that were directly impacted by Donella Meadows’ life and work:

 Balaton Group